RaedGhazal/Give_it/README.md

  1. Flutter & Dart for devloping the frontend.
  2. Php & MySql for server api and database.
  3. Firebase for phone authentication.

+  How to make a release a build:
+ 1. download Android Studio   Download Dart Sdk & Flutter Sdk.
+ 2. connect the app to firebase.
+ 3. enable phone authentication.
- 4. How to make a release a build:  Download Android Studio   Download Dart Sdk & Flutter Sdk.  connect the app to firebase.   enable phone authentication.   call the command flutter run --release   the apk will be generated in the following path:
+ 4. call the command flutter run --release   the apk will be generated in the following path:
     Give_it\mobile_app\build\app\outputs\apk\release\app-release.apk